atishdixit16/atishdixit16.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Multi-agent systems
+  - Multi-agent Robotic Systems
-  - Deep Reinforcement learning
+  - Deep Reinforcement Learning
   - Computational Physics

 # Education to show in About widget